 People with well-managed rheumatic heart disease can enjoy a high quality of life.
 The right treatments may delay or prevent heart failure.
 But the disease is permanent and requires long-term care.

 Rheumatic heart disease can lead to:

 Any of these conditions can increase your risk of stroke or blood clots.

-Rheumatic heart disease is especially dangerous for pregnant women.
+Rheumatic heart disease is especially dangerous for pregnant people.
 Pregnancy increases the amount of blood in your body.
-The heart has to work harder to pump the extra blood.
-A woman with damaged heart valves can have serious health issues during pregnancy.
-Her unborn baby’s health is also at risk.
+Your heart has to work harder to pump the extra blood.
+A person with damaged heart valves can have serious health issues during pregnancy.
+The fetus's health is also at risk.

 Contact your healthcare provider if you experience new or worsened symptoms, including: